Fraud Detection and Prevention: 10 Fraud Prevention Techniques You Can Use Today!

 Offer multiple reporting mechanisms.
 Your employees aren't the only people with eyes and ears on your organization.
-Fraud can be observed by contractors, vendors, customers, and members of the public can also observe suspicious activity.
-If your fraud tipsters can access your tip line via phone, email, mail, fax, and web, all parties have different options open to them and they'll be more inclined to choose their method and make their report.
+Contractors, vendors, customers, and members of the public can also observe suspicious activity.
+If your fraud tipsters can access your tip line via phone, email, mail, fax, and web, all parties have different options open to them, and they'll be more inclined to choose their method and make their report.

 Internal systems often sit behind firewalls.
-If you have an internally run system, there's a good chance your employees, who would prefer to use your system from home, can't because they can't access it.
-An external third-party hotline increases accessibility to anyone who needs to use it.
+If you have an internally run system, and your employees would prefer to use it at home, there’s a chance they won’t be able to access it.
+An external third-party whistleblower hotline increases accessibility to anyone who needs it.

-Train all your employees on what fraud is, what to look out for, and how to report it.
+Train all your employees on the definitions of fraud, what to look out for, and how to report it.
 Frauds will differ from industry to industry.
-If you're in the healthcare industry, then you need to look out for false billing of services, or incorrect diagnoses reporting.
-If you're in the financial industry, you'll need to look out for mortgage or securities frauds.
+For example, if you're in the healthcare industry, you must look out for false billing of services or incorrect diagnosis reporting.
+If you're in the financial sector, you'll need to pay close attention to mortgage or securities fraud.
 If you have a tip hotline, your employees need to know about it and how to use it.

-Train your employees every year or twice a year, on how and where they can report on any behaviours they think are questionable, and may go against your corporate ethics and culture. – you can never train enough — every opportunity to educate staff on fraud and unethical behaviour is helpful.
+Train your employees once or twice annually on how and where they can report any questionable behaviours that may go against your corporate ethics and culture.
+You can never train enough — every opportunity to educate staff on fraud and unethical behaviour is helpful.

-Smaller businesses probably have petty cash funds and other cash assets within the office.
-Put processes in place for handling these – require receipts for everything.
-Reconcile your petty cash fund before replenishing it.
-As well, most organizations require employees to have use of company credit cards.
+Additionally, most organizations give employees access to company credit cards.
 It can be very tempting to misuse these.
-For example, if you are a manufacturer of a food product, you probably have delivery drivers eating up miles on the road to make their deliveries.
-The organization will issue credit cards - for use on truck gas, lodging, food, when on the road - that could easily be used for personal vehicle gas-ups, etc. Get receipts for every transaction and compare with on-road schedules.
+For example, if you are a food product manufacturer, you probably have delivery drivers using up miles on the road to make their deliveries.
+The organization will issue credit cards for fuel, lodging, and food when on the road, which personnel could easily exploit for personal gain.
+In these situations, ensure you get receipts for every transaction and compare them with on-road schedules.

 Most occupational fraudsters exhibit certain behavioural traits that can be warning signs of their crimes.
-They may be living beyond their means, suddenly owning new houses or cars.
+They may live beyond their means, suddenly owning new houses or cars.
 Also, they may have more than unusual close associations with vendors or customers.
 According to the ACFE's Report, in 92% of the cases, at least one common behavioural red flag was detected.
 Understanding these characteristics can make you more proactive.

-Internally in your organization, you can help reduce the opportunity for occupational fraud.
-Sure it's hard today, with a seemingly shrinking workforce, and more work to be done.
-But if possible with sensitive duties or tasks, try to segregate these between more than one employee.
-Put internal controls in place to regularly track or audit these sensitive duties.
+Internally, you can help reduce the opportunity for occupational fraud.
+With sensitive duties or tasks, try segregating these between more than one employee.
+Put internal controls in place to regularly track or audit these areas.
 But most important, develop a culture and environment of integrity.
-An employee is less likely to commit a fraud if they feel like they are a contributing member of the organization, and if management also exhibits actions of integrity and trust.
+An employee is less likely to commit fraud if they feel like they are a contributing member of the organization and if management also exhibits actions of integrity and trust.

 You can keep ahead of any possible threat by implementing a spot audit program and conducting random audits on particular areas where fraud could occur.
-If you find any concerns, you can immediately conduct whatever investigation you need to rectify any issues.
+If you find any concerns, you can immediately investigate to rectify any issues.

-Having a policy, then filing it away, isn't enough.
-Your policies need to be kept fresh, updated on occasion, and available organization-wide.
-These policies will instruct how to manage conduct, ethics and expected behaviour.
-Important - it has to be actioned from the top down, meaning that the highest members of your organization should uphold it.
-Your policy should also outline where and how your employees can report on any concerns they have, and what they can expect as follow-up action when and if they do so.
+It isn’t enough to create a policy and file it away.
+Your policies must be kept fresh, updated occasionally, and available organization-wide.
+These documents will instruct how to manage conduct, ethics and expected behaviour.
+Most importantly, it has to be actioned from the top down, meaning that the highest members of your organization should uphold it.
+Your policy should also outline where and how your employees can report any concerns and what they can expect as follow-up actions.